 We would chew the wheat for “gum” while we worked hard in the fields at my grandparent’s house during harvest time.
 After all the wheat was cut, we would go back and cut straw from the stems that were left in the ground.

 Farming wheat is in my blood.
 These fun memories were at my grandparent’s house and they were some of the best times of my life.

 My grandparents, great grandparents, and great-great grandparents were wheat farmer’s by trade and my uncle and cousin still farm wheat today.
 It’s an important part of my history.
 My Mom’s Grandfather ran in the Oklahoma Land Run with his parents to get their family land.

 I was raised in the city, but the memories of what went on at the farm always cried out to me in the back of my mind.
 The cows, horses, sheep, goats, chickens, grandma’s big ole garden, and the wheat and alfalfa grandpa grew are part of my upbringing and are part of who I am today.

 My mom is a smart woman and has so many skills from her time growing up on that farm, it’s amazing.
 She has talents and abilities as do her brothers and sisters that would amaze you.

 I make all the bread I feed my kids from scratch and I make it from freshly ground flour.
-I use local, top quality wheat berries to make my flour so my kids get the very best I can give them Click here to see why I don’t feed them store bought bread and click here for my everyday bread recipes if you want to make your own.
+I use local, top quality wheat berries to make my flour so my kids get the very best I can give them.
+Here is the grain mill I use to grind my wheat berries into flour.